The Short Answer

 "Organic" or "Natural" pigment claims

-These labels are marketing terms, not regulatory standards.
-They lack the synthetic stabilizers required to prevent premature fading in human skin.
+These are marketing words, not regulatory standards.
+No synthetic stabilizers means premature fading.

 Diluting with tap water

-Only use professional-grade sterile distilled water or witch hazel for thinning.
-Impurities in tap water cause infection and erratic pigment distribution.
+Only use sterile distilled water or witch hazel.
+Tap water has impurities that cause infection and erratic pigment spread.

 Cross-brand mixing